New language for Minneapolis policing measure cleared for ballot

 She added that the city could "hold a special election or put the proposed amendment with revised language on the ballot in a future general election."

-In one of their shortest meetings yet on this topic, the Minneapolis City Council approved a version recommended by the city attorney's office.
+In one of their shortest meetings yet on this topic, the Minneapolis City Council voted 12-1 for a version recommended by the city attorney's office, with Council Member Lisa Goodman casting the lone vote against.

 Rowader, the city attorney, said they attempted to incorporate guidance Anderson issued in two lawsuits over the ballot language - the latest case and an earlier one brought by Yes 4 Minneapolis,